 - A. Sick leave may be used only with the approval of the Executive Director or designee and will not be authorized prior to the time it is earned and credited to the employee. - B. Sick leave will be authorized only in the event of: - 1.
-Employee's personal, spouse or children's illness, injury, or exposure to a contagious disease which would endanger others. - 2.
-Employee's personal appointments with a medical professional when it is not possible to arrange such appointments for off-duty hours, but not to exceed the extent of time required to complete such appointments. - 3.
-Employee's disability, injury and pregnancy related conditions.

-- C. Only if the employee's sick leave has been exhausted can he/she request the use of accumulated vacation leave. - D. Leave without pay may not be approved and can be considered excessive absenteeism for disciplinary reasons. - E. The minimum charge for sick leave will be one (1) hour.
+Employee's personal, spouse, parent, or children's illness, injury, or exposure to a contagious disease which would endanger others. - 2.
+Employee's personal appointments with a medical professional when it is not possible to arrange such appointments for off-duty hours, but not to exceed the extent of time required to complete such appointments.
+This also applies to an employee accommodating their spouse, parent, or child to their personal medical appointments. - 3.
+Employee's disability, injury and pregnancy related conditions. - C. Only if the employee's sick leave has been exhausted can he/she request the use of accumulated vacation leave. - D. Leave without pay may not be approved and can be considered excessive absenteeism for disciplinary reasons. - E. The minimum charge for sick leave will be one (1) hour.